 2. Create a System

 You should up initial production cost reduction in a very structured way.
 Work on creating a system that allows you to keep a constant eye on your costs and create additional savings.
-This is a very effective way of keeping your costs down and achieving the reductions you need.
+This is a very effective way of keeping and achieving the cost reductions you need.
 These kinds of systems help you identify what is driving your production cost higher.
 You can discuss your requirements with your team members and develop strategies to deal with these high production costs effectively.

 3. Focus On Production